andyichr/litcomp/README.md

 Synopsis
 --------------------------------------------------------------------------------
 Litcomp is a wiki daemon.
 Litcomp is designed to be an executable application wiki, inspired by D.E.
-Knuth's Literate Programming.
+Knuth''s Literate Programming.
 Litcomp source code can be obtained by cloning the public git repository via the following command:

 git clone git://github.com/andyichr/litcomp.git

 Compile-time Dependencies
 --------------------------------------------------------------------------------